softsideoftech/content/pages/raging.md

 Stacya and I had gotten a babysitter and went out on a date.
 We were seated in the grand hall of a three-hundred-year-old building that was turned into a restaurant.
 While we were waiting for our drinks, I said something to her that she found frustrating.
 I can't remember what now.
 For some reason, I couldn't stand to see her frustrated at me over something so minor and I blurted out something cold and harsh.
 In seconds, we were both worked up and Stacya suddenly stood up an announced she was leaving.
 This was not something she'd normally do.
 But given my recent behavior towards her, she was being quite rational.

 In an instant, overwhelming energy rushed through my whole body, particularly my chest, face, and arms.
-It was accompanied by violent thoughts of all kinds: cursing at her as she walked away, flipping our table over, jumping to my feet with such force that my chair would fly back--anything to get the energy out.
+My mind imagined all kinds of violent thoughts: cursing at her as she walked away, flipping our table over, jumping to my feet with such force that my chair would fly back--anything to get the energy out.
 The only thing that saved us from embarrassment was the fact that we were in a public place and some part of me cared enough about public tranquility to hold my rage on the inside.

-This was actually a huge improvement over how I had behaved in recent months.
-I now remember this day as a positive turning point for my relationship with Stacya.
+And this was a huge improvement over how I had behaved in recent months.
+I now remember this day as a positive turning point for my relationship with Stacya and my rage.

-This is the story of how I got reacquainted with my rage and learned to be with it in peace, sort of.
+This is the story of how I got reacquainted with my rage and learned to be with it in peace.

 ## My First Rage

+##############
+(SHORTEN THIS WHOLE SECTION.
+CUT OUT NON-CRITICAL DETAILS)

 The first and last time I was in a state of uncontrolled rage, I was 10 years old and had just moved to a new elementary school.
 We were on a 3-day overnight trip to a ranch to learn about farm life and build some independence.
 By the last day, I was worn down and feeling a deep sadness.
 I felt hopeless and was crying to myself on an off.
 After a while, one of my classmates, probably the sweetest girl there, came up to me and tried to cheer me up.